python/cpython/Doc/c-api/typeobj.rst

    are inherited individually.

-.. cmember:: hashfunc PyTypeObject.tp_hash
+.. c:member:: hashfunc PyTypeObject.tp_hash

    .. index:: builtin: hash

    An optional pointer to a function that implements the built-in function :func:`hash`.

-   The signature is the same as for :cfunc:`PyObject_Hash`; it must return a C long.
+   The signature is the same as for :c:func:`PyObject_Hash`; it must return a C long.
 The value ``-1`` should not be returned as a normal return value; when an error occurs during the computation of the hash value, the function should set an exception and return ``-1``.

-   This field can be set explicitly to :cfunc:`PyObject_HashNotImplemented` to block inheritance of the hash method from a parent type.
+   This field can be set explicitly to :c:func:`PyObject_HashNotImplemented` to block inheritance of the hash method from a parent type.
 This is interpreted as the equivalent of ``__hash__ = None`` at the Python level, causing ``isinstance(o, collections.Hashable)`` to correctly return ``False``.
-Note that the converse is also true - setting ``__hash__ = None`` on a class at the Python level will result in the ``tp_hash`` slot being set to :cfunc:`PyObject_HashNotImplemented`.
+Note that the converse is also true - setting ``__hash__ = None`` on a class at the Python level will result in the ``tp_hash`` slot being set to :c:func:`PyObject_HashNotImplemented`.

    When this field is not set, two possibilities exist: if the :attr:`tp_compare` and :attr:`tp_richcompare` fields are both *NULL*, a default hash value based on